openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

   * 0 – External relay disabled
   * 1 – External relay enabled and connected to Phase 2

-**NOTE:** After parameter change, first exclude module (without setting parameters to default value) and then re include the module.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+**NOTE:** After parameter change, first exclude module (without setting parameters to default value) and then re include the module.
 The following option values may be configured -:

 | Value  | Description |